tumtumtum/StreamingKit/README.md

 * Easy to read source.
 * Carefully multi-threaded to provide a responsive API that won't block your UI thread nor starve the audio buffers.
 * Buffered and gapless playback between all format types.
-* Easy to implement audio data sources (Local, HTTP, AutoRecoveryingHTTP DataSources are provided).
+* Easy to implement audio data sources (Local, HTTP, AutoRecoveringHTTP DataSources are provided).
 * Easy to extend DataSource to support adaptive buffering, encryption, etc.
 * Optimised for low CPU/battery usage (0% - 1% CPU usage when streaming).
 * Optimised for linear data sources.
 Random access sources are required only for seeking.